Frequently Asked Questions

-The trees that are planted in Aurora are a mixture of native Irish Trees like alder, birch, hazel, willow and oak with the latter being the most common.
-In Castle Saunderson they are a variety of birch, beech and oak trees.
+The trees that are planted are a mixture of native Irish trees like alder, birch, hazel, willow and oak with the latter being the most common.
 Each tree that is planted is done in accordance with which area of the woodland that they will most thrive.

 Can I have trees planted together?

 We would try to accommodate that wish.
-Generally, trees that are sponsored together are tagged together.
+Generally, trees that are sponsored and registered together are tagged together.